 Search helps get your content discovered by real people that care about it and that need it at the time of the search.
 Here’s how your WordPress blog content can rank higher on Google.

-What you need to know about WordPress SEO and how Google algorithm works
+WordPress SEO and how Google algorithm works

-Google crawls the internet, looking for new content, and it then indexes the newly discovered content in its search results where it feels is appropriate.
+Google crawls the internet, looking for new content, and it then indexes the newly discovered content in its search where it feels is appropriate.

 Google discovers new content by following links, reading sitemaps, and seeing social media shares.